Doctor Tanya Notley

-She is also currently collaborating on an Australian Research Council funded Discovery project about data centres, labour and territory (with Brett Neilson and Ned Rossiter) as well as a project focused on young Australians, news and democracy, funded by the Museum of Australian Democracy and Google Australia (working with Michael Dezuanni).
+Tanya is currently working on an Australian Research Council funded Discovery project that examines data centres, labour and territory (with Brett Neilson and Ned Rossiter) as well as a project focused on young Australians, news and democracy, funded by the Museum of Australian Democracy and Google Australia (working with Michael Dezuanni).

 Tanya is employed as a Senior Lecturer in Internet Studies and Digital Media in the School of Humanities and Communication Arts at Western Sydney University and she is a Senior Researcher with both the Institute for Culture and Society and the Digital Humanities Research Group.
 She collaborates with a number of human rights and social justice organisations to design communication initiatives for social impact and is Visiting Senior Research Fellow at the School of Arts & Humanities, Kings College London (2016-2019).

 Publications are available here.